skanderturki/vscode-html-snippets/README.md

 <h2>What is this repository about:</h2><br>
-A collection of HTML code snippets for visual studio code snippets tool.
+A collection of HTML code snippets for visual studio code snippets tool.<br>
+The HTML code is conform to <a href="https://google.github.io/styleguide/htmlcssguide.html">the HTML/CSS google style guide<br>

 <h2>How to use it:</h2><br>
 The html.json file should be copied into the user defined snippets in visual studio code.